apeltzer/EAGER-GUI/docs/contents/installation.rst

    run:      Run eagercli within --data directory

    Options:
-     --gatk <path>      Path to the GATK file (jar/tar.bz2) [default: ~/gatk/] It has to be provided by the user, since the license prohibits packaging it in our image.
      --data <path>      Directory to use as /data/ directory within eager (default: ~/data) --image <str>      Name of the eager image [default: apeltzer/eager] --container <str>  Name of the container spun up (default: eager_$USER)